menu

 Soluble Materials

-Soluble materials are materials printed with the intention of being dissolved in a future stage of the manufacturing process.
+Soluble materials are materials that are printed with the intention of being dissolved at a future stage of the manufacturing process.
 The two most common soluble filament materials are HIPS (High Impact Polystyrene) and PVA (Polyvinyl Acetate).
-HIPS is associated with ABS, and can be dissolved with limonene, whereas PVA is associated with PLA and can be dissolved using just water.
+HIPS has similar properties to ABS and can be dissolved with limonene, while PVA can be dissolved with water (up to 70 °C).
+There are also BVOH filaments that are becoming increasingly popular, especially in dual-extruder printers.
+This is because the material is soluble in water and, according to experts, has an even higher solubility than PVA.

 Flexible Materials